GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I invented the term 'Object-Oriented', and I can tell you I did not have C++ in mind.
+There are only two kinds of languages: the ones people complain about and the ones nobody uses.

-~ Alan Kay
+~ Bjarne Stroustrup
 <pre>

 </pre>